"SNe Ia twins" in the Hubble flow, and the determination of H0: On the convergence of the distance to our anchors

-This is a crucial SN Ia host whose distance has been been measured with TRGB by Freedman et al. (2019) giving a distance modulus of $\mu$ $=$ 30.22 $\pm$ 0.04 mag, which coincides with the distance modulus obtained by Saha et al. (1999) of $\mu$ $=$ 30.22 $\pm$ 0.12 mag.
-It looks like a good anchor for the BL SNe Ia in the Hubble flow.
-Both measurements are based on images taken with the {\it HST}.
+M66 looks like a good anchor for the BL SNe Ia in the Hubble flow.
 It is ideal for getting distances to SN 2011cn in IC 4758, SN 2008go in 2MASX J22104396-2047256, SN 1999ek in UGC 3329.
+Concerning the systematic error of the distance of the anchor, we assign an error of 0.04 mag to the distance of M66, as for the rest of the anchor galaxies.

 For the comparison of SN 1989B and the SNe Ia which are BL but also high velocity (HV), we need to apply a shift to the reference SN 1989B in accordance with the HV they have.
+SNe Ia from the BL subtype move faster than those of the CN subtype.
+A shift in the spectral features to the blue to compare the spectra between BL subtypes is a step expected within our twin to twin comparison.
+The amount for which one SN Ia of the BL subtype is moving faster than another one from the BL subtype is not a parameter in the Branch et al. (2006) classification.